HOW TO TAKE A SHOWER

 Applying lotion after showering.
 We do not recommend routinely applying lotion after a shower.
 It adds loads of chemicals to the skin, shuts down and congests the pores of the skin, and is not necessary if one follows a development program to become healthier.
 Very dry skin is not normal, and is a sign of nutritional deficiencies or toxic metal excess.

 If you must use lotion, use as little as possible.
 Also, buy one that is as totally natural as possible.
 Even if the label says it contains no chemicals, some companies lie about this on their label, so be careful.

+Turning down the water temperature at the end of your shower.
 Some people end their shower by turning down the water temperature.
 It is a kind of toning for the skin.
 Also, when you get out of the shower, you will not feel cold.
 This is a good idea.